 Your guide will also take you out to the beautiful Mikkira Station, where Koala’s can be found in the wild.
 Sit back around the fire (only out of fire danger season) in the restored original homestead and go for a stroll under the beautiful old Eucalypt trees and come face to face with one of Australia’s favourite animal icons as they laze in the Manna gums.
 As the sun sets for the evening, you will have the chance to relax with a platter of local produce, a glass of wine and listen to the sounds of nature.

-To end your Eyre Peninsula experience you will finish off with an incredible Seafood Masterclass, held at your private accommodation.
+To end your Eyre Peninsula experience you will finish off with an incredible Seafood Master Class cooking demonstration and dinner with renowned Chef Kris Bunder, held at your private accommodation.
 Enjoy learning about the local produce and local flavours celebrated on the Eyre Peninsula.

 Meals: Breakfast, Lunch, Dinner